factorhouse/into/README.md

 You will likely want to install Leiningen, once installed you can run 'lein test' in the root directory to run tests.

-Use whatever IDE you like, at Factor House we use all of them.
-If you're new to Clojure Intellij+Cursive might be easiest.

 There are three files:

 1. [factorhouse.kafka.topic.clj](src/factorhouse/kafka/topic.clj) contains the functions that we would like you to implement